 As a teacher-scholar, I am enthusiastic about combining my research interests and personal and professional commitments with my teaching.
-My primary teaching goals are to create a space for students to explore contemporary issues of culture, policy, and social justice through wide-ranging lenses, as well as broaden perspectives in academic institutions by engaging with diverse communities.
-To this end, using my experiences teaching several courses (Introduction to Sociology, Research Methods, Sociology of the Family, and Criminology) and feedback from students and faculty mentors, I have developed a pedagogy which advances higher-order thinking, peer learning, and practical application of course concepts
+My primary teaching goals are to create a space for students to explore contemporary issues of culture, policy, and social justice through wide-ranging lenses, as well as to broaden perspectives in academic institutions by engaging with diverse communities.
+To this end, using my experiences teaching several courses (Introduction to Sociology, Research Methods, Sociology of the Family, and Criminology) and feedback from students and mentors, I have developed a pedagogy which advances higher-order thinking, peer learning, and practical application of course concepts

 I have also been an instructor for the McNair Scholars Program at Temple University, and Project L/Earn and the Paul Robeson Leadership Institute at Rutgers University.
 These three programs provide underrepresented and first-generation undergraduates with intensive research experiences.
 In addition, I have worked as a learning specialist with student-athletes for writing courses and study skills.

 My other teaching interests include Social Justice, Courts and Criminal Procedure, and Law and Society.